 Local Transport in Dharamshala and Mcleodganj

 There is a local Bus service in Dharamshala and Mcleodganj and it travels to almost all major spots in and around Dharamshala.
 Fare per person will be between Rs.
 10 to Rs.
 30. In terms of cost, yes it is a good option but it will take up a lot of your time.
-Frequency of these buses is one in every hour so a lot of your time will be wasted waiting around.
-Movement of these buses too is very slow as they continue to stop to pick and drop passengers.
+The frequency of these buses is one in every hour so a lot of your time will be wasted waiting around.
+The movement of these buses too is very slow as they continue to stop to pick and drop passengers.

 There are also several motorcycle rental agencies available as well.
 A lot of people hire automatic bikes like Activa to move around in the town.
-Usual charge is Rs.
+The usual charge is Rs.
 1000 to Rs.
 1500 per day for Enfield and Rs.
 800 for scooters.